The Kalart History.

 The Jewish Daily Forward.

-Mr. Morris Schwartz worked as a darkroom operator at The New York Times from 1922 to 1926.
-From then on he worked together with his brother Hyman, at the Jewish Daily Forward in New York as a photographer until 1931, before starting his career as a camera manufacturer.
 He became the inventor of the Kalart Range finder with an 8th grade education.
 Mr. Schwartz died on October 22 in 2004 in his home in Laguna Woods, California and is survived by a son, Charles Schwartz, three grandchildren, two great grandchildren, and his brother Hy Schwartz.
 Mr. Schwartz was born in Russia in 1901 and came to America in 1906 with his parents.

 Mr. Morris Schwartz's first invention in 1930.